Questions about Online Courses?

 - An Internet connection fast enough for watching videos on YouTube.

 How long do classes run?

 ABC’s online classes are sixteen-week classes, running for the duration of a traditional college semester.
-See ABC’s Course Catalog for the beginning and end dates for specific semesters.
+See ABC’s Course Catalog, or our Events Calendar, for the beginning and end dates of specific semesters.